pizzab0y/im4talkin/references/ideas.md

 ### User can switch on/switch off the subtitles.
 Both of his recognized speech and the AI buddy.
 ### Different voices
 It would be super cool to have conversations with different characters(voices).
 Perhaps it requires the use of more than one model to synthesise the voice.
+Via API this can be implemented with ElevenLabs.io, Revoicer.com
 ### Collecting the user's data which is vital for the further tailored topics can be organized as part of the starting-to-speak process.
 By providing brief answers about himself, the user lays the foundation for further discussion (topics) and fills it with sufficient details.
 ### Ways to store user's data are:
 There are two different ways to store the user's data in vector form:
 - Vector Databases:
+* [ ] Pgvector (Open Source)
 * [ ] Weaviate (Open Source)
 * [ ] Milvus (Open Source)
 * [ ] Pinecone (Cloud Only)